Acxiom/metalus/spark-pipeline-engine/docs/steps.md

 process each value in the list.
 Without a join step, the driver will automatically join the step values and then complete processing.

-Each step that is used for fork processing will have the results merged back into a list.
-This means that if the result of any step used for fork processing, the *primaryReturn* will be a list of *Option* elements which may be *None*.
-The values will be in the same index position as the original values in the list provided to the fork step.
+Once a join step is encountered, the individual results of the previous steps used for fork processing will be combined into a list.
+The list will wrap the results as options and if there is not a result, *None* will be used.
+As an example, if the fork is processing a list containing three elements and the first step returns a boolean based on some criteria, then the *primaryReturn* for that step would be a list containing either *None* or *Option[Boolean]*.
+Each response will be stored in the same list position (index) as the data in the original list.
 The secondary named results will return a single map, but the values in the map will be lists which are built identical to the main response.

 The join step only requires two parameters:
 *  **id** - The id of this step in the pipeline